mathspp/mathspp/pages/modules/_enjoyed-reading/form.md

 ## Enjoyed reading? 🐍🚀

-Enter your email address and I'll send you one Python deep dive like this every week.
+Enter your best email address and I'll send you one Python deep dive like this every week.